A new National Skills Agreement

 • Find out more about quality reforms.

-A range of resources are also available on VET sector reforms.
-For more information, visit resources from the Department of Employment and Workplace Relations.
+A range of resources are also available on VET sector reforms, through the Department of Employment and Workplace Relations.

 Creative Commons Attribution 3.0 Australia (CC BY 3.0)